Here are some helpful hints, tips, tricks and fixes for Kerbal Space Program. There are basic tips and advanced tips for both types of players here!

 Planes and Space Planes - If you want to build a plane or a space plane that works, start off by making sure you build your plane around a "center line".
 You want the center of thrust to line up and push the center of mass.
 Also you want the center of lift to be near the center of mass.
 Putting the landing gear near the center of mass and lift makes it easier to take off.

-Another tip for space planes is to add RCS thrusters to the sides as well as linear RCS ports on the edge of the wings (one on the bottom, one on the side and one at the top).
-This can help with turning and controlling the plane even inside the atmosphere.
+Space Plane Control - Another tip for space planes is to add RCS thrusters to the sides as well as linear RCS ports on the edge of the wings (one on the bottom, one on the side and one at the top).
+This can help with turning and controlling the plane even inside the atmosphere.< It can also help with precise docking.

 Resetting the Map View - You can focus on another object by double clicking it on the map, the view will go directly to that object.
 In order to reset this and go back to your main craft, simply hit backspace.